kareemsasa3/scraper/docs/README.md

 ### For New Users
 1. Start with the main [README.md](../README.md) for project overview
 2. Read [RUNNING.md](RUNNING.md) for detailed usage instructions
+3. Learn about [PAGINATION.md](PAGINATION.md) for multi-page scraping
-3. Check [scripts/README.md](../scripts/README.md) for available tools
+4. Check [scripts/README.md](../scripts/README.md) for available tools

 ### For Contributors
 1. Review [CONTRIBUTING.md](CONTRIBUTING.md) for development guidelines